-Providing the right people with access to the information, data, and tools they need
+Providing the right people with access to the information, data, and tools they need CISOs Now

-CISOs Now

-RISK MINIMIZATION

-Whatever the underlying reason, CISOs anticipate becoming more decisive over the next couple of years-another indication of how their role is changing.

-Strikingly-given the acknowledgement of the growing cyber threats faced by organizations-CISOs' appetite for risk, far from being a professional constant, has actually increased over the past five years.
-A majority (57%) said so, with one in seven (13%) saying it has significantly increased.

-While better access to data and analytics (76%) is believed to be an important driver of this increased risk appetite, first-hand experience of a specific cybersecurity issue (74%) was the second most cited reason for the increase.

-Whatever the underlying reason, CISOs anticipate becoming more decisive over the next couple of years-another indication of how their role is changing

-Clashing Perspectives
+- Industrial CISOs anticipate strongly prioritizing protection for the workforce over flexibility of the workforce when making productivity decisions - Risk minimization is expected to become prioritized over experimentation at speed - Industrial CISOs tended slightly more toward measured, centralized decisions with high levels of governance over agile, fast decision-making with devolved responsibilities - When it comes to business process and efficiency, industrial CISOs intend to take a more controlled approach to restricting access to the right people for the information, data, and tools they need Strikingly-given the acknowledgement of the growing cyber threats faced by organizations-CISOs' appetite for risk, far from being a professional constant, has actually increased over the past five years.
+A majority of all CISOs (57%) said so-with over half of CISOs in the industrial sector agreeing (50%)- and 14% of industrial CISOs said it has significantly increased.
+Advances in security technology and solutions are believed by 68% of respondents to be an important driver of this increased risk appetite within the industrial sector.
+But the primary reasons for the change among this sector's cohort were linked to personal attitude: increased confidence from specific experience (71%) and better access to data and analytics (71%) were tied as the most-cited reasons for the increased risk appetite.

+Within the industrial sector, there was a clear trend toward the creation of more closed and secure organizations in two years

-The data is clear that CISOs are ready and willing to play a more active role in their organizations, with a more assured attitude to risk at its root.
+Clashing Perspectives The data is clear that CISOs in the industrial sectors are ready and willing to play a more active role in their organizations, with a more assured attitude to risk at its root.
 However, there is a catch.
 While these changes in mindset and ambition sound positive, and reflect a more confident community of practitioners, there is a perception among CISOs that they aren't yet fully accepted by their colleagues.

-While 72% of CISOs who reported an increase in their risk appetite recognized a new mandate from business leadership as an important factor in the change, some CISOs report that their leadership peers still harbor old-fashioned views of what they do, and their potential contribution.
-For instance, while two-thirds of CISOs feel that they are perceived as business enablers by other business leaders, nearly one in three (30%) believe that they are still not.

-23% of CISOs strongly agree that other members of the C-suite currently fail to see the ways in which the CISO role makes innovation possible.
-As one tangible example of this in practice, CISOs report that their interaction with the business today is still more often about risk management (58%) than opportunity (42%), despite their appetite to be more of a business enabler.

-Despite this, CISOs feel strongly about the impact they can have within their organization.
-Almost two-thirds (65%) believe they can enable more business innovation than other members of the C-suite-reflecting the central role that digital technologies play in modern enterprises, powering the rise of AI, unlocking efficiencies, and securely enabling new partnership and supply chain models.
+While 68% of industrial CISOs who reported an increase in their risk appetite recognized a new mandate from business leadership as an important factor in the change, some CISOs report their leadership peers still harbor old-fashioned views of what they do, and their potential contribution.
+The issue is still pronounced in the industrial sector, where while 59% of industrial CISOs feel they are perceived as business enablers by other business leaders, 37% believe they are still not.
+A quarter (25%) of industrial CISOs strongly agree that other members of the C-suite currently fail to see the ways the CISO role makes innovation possible.
+Averaged across all sectors, CISOs report their interaction with the business today is still more often about risk management (58%) than opportunity (42%), despite their appetite to be more of a business enabler.
+In some sectors this reverses, but not in the industrial sector, where 61% report their job is mostly about risk management, and 39% are focused on business opportunities.
+It is clear that CISOs feel strongly about the impact they can have within their organization.
+60% of CISOs in the industrial sector believe they can enable more business innovation than other members of the C-suite-reflecting the central role that digital technologies play in modern enterprises, powering the rise of AI, unlocking efficiencies, and securely enabling new partnership and supply chain models.